Malta : What budget to travel? Money and currency

 In Malta, the most expensive entrance is the Hal-Saflieni Hypogeum (€50 for an adult).
 Most other sites and museums managed by Heritage Malta cost between €5 and €10 for an adult.
-A multi-site pass is available (see conditions at https://heritagemalta.org, under "admission fees"), but does not include admission to Hal-Saflieni or Underground Valletta.
-Don't hesitate to list what you'll have the time and inclination to see to decide whether this pass is worthwhile.
-Many churches are free to visit, with the exception of the co-cathedral of St. John (€15 for an adult), Mdina (€10 for an adult) or Victoria in Gozo (€4 for an adult).
+Multi-site passes are also available (see conditions at https://heritagemalta.org, under "Tickets > Combo Ticket").
+Don't hesitate to list what you'll have the time and inclination to see to decide which pass to take and whether you need one.
+Many churches are free to visit, with the exception of St. John's Co-Cathedral (€15 for an adult), Mdina (€10 for an adult) and Victoria Church in Gozo (€4 for an adult).
 The prices given in this guide refer to adult rates, but various discounts are almost always available for children, senior citizens, students and even families.
 Don't hesitate to ask when you buy your tickets.

 When it comes to the pleasures of swimming, there's no need to head for the pools, as the deep blue sea is at your disposal, with its beautiful beaches and numerous coves.
 Near Valletta, the seafronts of Sliema and St Julian's are also ideal for a dip, as are the resorts of Malsaforn and Xlendi on Gozo.
 The archipelago is also the spot for scuba diving, all year round, with or without wetsuit.
 This is your chance to admire caves, caverns, walls, crevasses and numerous wrecks.
 Another specific activity is hiking, which is also available all year round, and a list of which can be found at the tourist office.
 In most cases, the starting and finishing points are served by buses.
 You can also hire a boat and take a cruise around Malta or go kayaking to discover the caves.
 And don't forget that many hotels, especially on the north coast, have their own spas.